In Irish universities, undergraduate entry to medicine for school leavers is based on both:

 - achieving a minimum of 480 points and meeting the minimum entry requirements for the programme in the same sitting of the Irish Leaving Certificate Examination (or equivalent) and

-- completing the required admissions test (HPAT-Ireland) within the 2 year period immediately preceding admission to the medicine programme.
+- completing the required admissions test (HPAT-Ireland) in the year of entry to the medicine programme.

-There is also a graduate entry route to medicine, for candidates who hold, or expect to hold by the end of the relevant academic year, a high grade result in their first honours bachelor degree (NFQ Level 8) or equivalent, and who sit the GAMSAT (Graduate Medical Schools Admissions Test).
+There is also a graduate entry route to medicine, for candidates who hold, or expect to hold by the end of the relevant academic year, a 2H1 (second class honours, grade one, or equivalent) award in their first honours bachelor degree (NFQ Level 8) or equivalent and who sit the GAMSAT (Graduate Medical Schools Admissions Test).